Ōnin War: Chronology

 The origins of the Ōnin conflict are manifold.
-To say that the war began with a quarrel between angry warlords is too simplistic.
 The initial phase of this decade-long struggle "was only a spark which set fire to a broader conflagration".
 Without fully anticipating the consequences, the Muromachi government had loosened the restraints of tradition in Japanese society, which meant that "new energies were released, new classes were formed, and new wealth was created".
 As the shogunate's powerful figures competed for influence in Kyoto, the leading families in the provinces were amassing resources and growing more independent of centralized controls.